VEMILab/Statler/API.md

 Where `url` is the video's source URL as a string.

 Output JSON:
-- `annotations`: An array of annotation objects
+- A JSON array of annotation objects

 ### `addAnnotation` (protected)